aditsawant/GasMeterReader/README.md

 # GasMeterReader
-A Gas Meter Reading Solution for PNG Companies
+A Gas Meter Billing Solution for PNG Companies